Herringbone Baby Quilt Pattern using 8 at a time HST Method

-Last year we added a new baby to our extended family!
+Last year, we added a new baby to our extended family!
 My brother and his wife had a baby girl.
 As soon as I found out my sister-in-law was expecting, I started bugging them about baby quilt designs.
-I mean, of course, I’m making a quilt for that new baby!
+Of course, I’m making a quilt for that new baby!

-While talking to my brother about what he liked regarding quilting designs and colors, we kept returning to a simple herringbone pattern.
-I was up for making something more intricate, but my brother and his wife have a simple modern style, and the herringbone pattern seemed like it would blend into their nursery design perfectly.
+We kept returning to a simple herringbone pattern while talking to my brother about what he liked regarding quilting designs and colors.
+I was up for making something more intricate, but my brother and his wife have a simple modern style, and the herringbone pattern seemed to blend into their nursery design perfectly.

-We settled on using solid fabrics for the front of the quilt then he asked me if I had any elephant fabric for the back.
+We settled on using solid fabrics for the front of the quilt, and then he asked me if I had any elephant fabric for the back.

 I had to laugh because, YES, I have elephant fabric.
 My Safari Party fabric line had a print with rows of mama and baby elephants.
 I was so excited that I could use the print in the quilt.

 Before I share the tutorial, know I did not “invent” a herringbone quilt pattern.
 It’s been around for AGES.
 I’m not claiming that I invented it.
-I’m just sharing how I made this quilt in case you want to make one yourself.
+I’m sharing how I made this quilt if you want to make one yourself.

-For this quilt, you need 54 Half Square Triangles (HST).
-I’m going to show you how to make 8 Half Square Triangles at a time, saving you LOADS of time while making this baby quilt.
+Block Details: For this quilt, you need 54 Half-Square Triangles (HST).
+I will show you how to make 8 HSTs at a time, saving you LOADS of time while making this baby quilt.

 Baby Quilt Dimensions: 36″ x 54″